AdimasYudhistira/python-basic-project/README.md

-# python-for-analytic-project
+# Python for analytic project
-This is my project python program
+This is my exercise and project python program for data analyst